 On the hunt for a new Pet Groomer position?
 We recommend starting to check out succeeding Pet Groomer’s resumes first.
 With hundreds of others looking for another position at the same time you are, you want to make sure your resume stands out by being both informative and intriguing.

 Dog Groomer Resume Examples

 What to Highlight

 No matter how far along you are in your Pet Grooming career, there are two main things potential employers want to see.

 #1: Type of Environment:

-Employers want to know what type of settings you have worked in.
+Employers want to know what types of settings you have worked in.
 Most groomers work in kennels, shelters, pet stores, veterinary facilities, boutique grooming shops, or even in pet owners’ homes.
-Make sure to identify where you have worked in both the summary at the top of your resume as well as under each position description in your employment history.
+Make sure to identify where you have worked in both the summary at the top of your resume and under each position description in your employment history.

 #2: Types of Animals:

 Employers also want to know what types of animals you have experience grooming.
 The most common are cats and dogs, but depending on where you have worked, you may have experience with larger animals like horses and cattle.
-Make sure to identify the type of animals you have worked within both your summary and position descriptions.
+Make sure to identify the types of animals you have worked with within both your summary and position descriptions.